barstoolbluz/ssrc/ALGORITHM.md

 One of the primary goals of this sample rate converter is to be suitable for real-time applications.
 In such use cases, processing latency is a critical factor; a long delay between input and output can make an application unusable.
 The high-order FIR filters required for high-quality conversion inherently introduce significant latency.
 To overcome this, this implementation employs a dual strategy: using **minimum-phase filters** to reduce the intrinsic filter delay, and using **Partitioned Convolution** to reduce the delay from block-based processing.
 The combination of these techniques allows the converter to meet the stringent demands of real-time use.

-The fast convolution FIR filter described in this document is implemented by the `PartDFTFilter` class.
-This class uses an advanced technique known as **Partitioned Convolution** to efficiently apply a very long FIR filter while maintaining low processing latency.

 #### The Challenge: Latency in Fast Convolution

 Standard FFT-based fast convolution is very efficient for applying long filters.
 However, it introduces a significant delay (latency).
 To convolve a signal, the algorithm must collect a full block of input samples (e.g., 4096 samples) before it can perform the FFT, multiply the frequency-domain representations, and perform the inverse FFT.
 The output is only available after this entire block is processed, resulting in a latency of at least the block size.
+This latency cannot be reduced no matter how fast the computer is.
 For real-time audio, this delay can be unacceptable.

 #### Solution: Partitioned Convolution